 Apple TV is a bit more expensive as an initial investment, and you will still have to invest in the various viewing apps you want to use with your device.
 This may include Netflix, Hulu, or other streaming apps that you prefer.
 The initial investment for the device itself is around $150.00 and includes free access to over 70 channels, including ABC News, PBS Kids, The Smithsonian Channel, and The Weather Channel.

-A newer option on the market is the Amazon Fire TV Cube, advancing on the Fire TV stick's concepts.
+A newer option on the market is Amazon's Fire TV Cube, advancing on the Fire TV stick's concepts.
 This product combines the functionality of “Alexa” with a streaming device.
 While this added feature allows you to give commands (think “Alexa, turn on the TV”), the cube’s overall functionality works similarly to that of the Apple TV.
-The initial investment is around $120, making it more cost-effective than Apple TV.
-Also, you can order the device free of shipping costs on Amazon Prime and find yourself snuggled-in watching Amazon’s prime video within 48 hours of clicking the “buy” button.
+The initial investment is around $139.
+Also, you can order the device free of shipping costs on Amazon Prime and find yourself snuggled in watching Prime video within 48 hours of clicking the “buy” button.